Why Play Bridge?

 Click on the above link for further information

-If you would like to become a CBAI-accredited bridge teacher, the next Teacher Training Seminar will be held on 23/24 February 2019 in the Templeogue Bridge Centre.
+If you would like to become a CBAI-accredited bridge teacher, the next Teacher Training Seminar is planned for 18/19 May, at a venue to be confirmed, but which will be outside Dublin.

-This seminar is now fully booked up, but if you would like to register your interest for a future teacher training session, please contact Dermot at the CBAI (01-4929666), or email email@example.com for further details.
+If you would like to register your interest for this or a future teacher training session, please contact Dermot at the CBAI (01-4929666), or email firstname.lastname@example.org for further details.

 The recent development of the teacher training and school bridge programme has seen the number of schools Nationwide interested in including bridge in their pre Junior Cert and transition year programmes rise steadly.
 If you are a school interested in Bridge please contact us.
 If you are a bridge teacher interested in teaching in schools please let us know at the CBAI (01-4929666) or email@example.com